 Homework is on average set once every three lessons.
 The homework will focus on Science literacy, numeracy consolidation, enrichment and research activities.
 Students will develop a breadth of Science related skills making use of a variety of learning styles in their homework.

-Various trips are organised throughout the year and there are regular opportunities to experiment further outside the lesson during the year in Science Club.
+Various trips are organised throughout the year and there are regular extra-curricular opportunities.